vivekbhatk/CypressDemo/README.md

 # CypressDemo
-This is my Firs Cypress automation project
+This is my First Cypress automation project

+Developed this script for the demo web site https://letcode.in/test